Blake Paulson

-Blake Paulson, a career national bank examiner, was the Acting Comptroller of the Currency.
+Blake Paulson, is an American career national bank examiner, who was the Acting Comptroller of the Currency in 2021.

 Paulson became Acting Comptroller of the Currency on January 14, 2021, upon the resignation of Acting Comptroller of the Currency Brian P. Brooks.
 As Acting Comptroller of the Currency, Mr. Paulson was the administrator of the federal banking system and chief officer of the Comptroller of the Currency (OCC).
+He held the position until May 10, 2021.

+Early life and education

+He has a Bachelor of Science in business administration from the University of South Dakota.

+Career

+Paulson joined the Office of the Comptroller of the Currency in 1986 in Sioux Falls, South Dakota.